OmerTu/GoogleHomeKodi/README.md

 | Say a phrase with a text ingredient                   | Kodi play the artist $          | YOUR_GLITCH_SERVER_ADDRESS/playartist?q={{TextField}}                   |
 | Say a phrase with a text ingredient                   | Kodi playlist $                 | YOUR_GLITCH_SERVER_ADDRESS/playercontrol?q={{TextField}}                   |

-To **Turn on the TV and switch to Kodi's HDMI input**
+To **Turn on/off the TV and switch Kodi's HDMI input**
   * This requires Kodi 17 (Krypton) and above
   * This also requires that both your kodi device and TV support CEC commands
   * You need to install [this script.json-cec](https://github.com/joshjowen/script.json-cec/raw/master/script.json-cec.zip) add-on: Download and move it to your kodi device and then in Kodi choose Settings>Add-ons>Install from zip file > choose the zip your just downloaded.
   * Finally you can use this in 2 ways:
-    * Add another command: follow the same instructions as *pause* but use this URL:
+    * Turn on: Add another command: follow the same instructions as *pause* but use this URL:
     >YOUR_GLITCH_SERVER_ADDRESS/activatetv

     *  Add the following line to your .env file (see step B-5 above) and kodi will automaticly turn on the tv and switch the HDMI input everytime your trigger the main playing actions (play a move / tv show / episode / pvr channel)
     >ACTIVATE_TV="true"

+    * Turn off: Add another command: follow the same instructions as pause but use this URL:
+    >YOUR_GLITCH_SERVER_ADDRESS/standbytv

 ------------